edgedb/edgedb/docs/reference/sql_adapter.rst

         $ psql -h localhost -p 10701 -U edgedb -d main

     You'll then be prompted for a password.
-If you don't have it, you can run ``edgedb instance credentials --insecure-dsn`` and grab it out of the DSN the command returns.
+If you don't have it, you can run :gelcmd:`instance credentials --insecure-dsn` and grab it out of the DSN the command returns.
 (It's the string between the second colon and the "at"
     symbol: ``edgedb://edgedb:PASSWORD_IS_HERE@<host>:<port>/<branch>``)